 Mr. Natividad, an industry expert, explains in detail in his declaration why these solutions will address the issues raised by the Universities.
 The Universities have refused to permit Enron to install either of these solutions.

 The Universities are receiving all the same scheduling coordinator services.
-As a result of the account transfers, the Utilities are now the Universities' "scheduling coordinator."
+As a result of the Utilities being the source of the Universities’ electricity, , the Utilities are now the Universities' "scheduling coordinator."
 This person helps schedule and purchase all energy and related transmission and distribution services.
 The new coordinator provides all the same functions as Enron's had.
 Enron has also offered to cover any additional charges assessed by the Utilities for these services.
 Again, the Universities should be indifferent. [cite].

 The Return To Utility Service Does Not Increase The Universities’ Chances of Power Disruption.
 Plaintiffs suggest they are now at greater risk of power disruption because their accounts are with the “nearly bankrupt” PG&E and SoCal Edison.
 The Universities' contention represents a fundamental misunderstanding of how the California market electrical grid operates and the financial arrangements currently in place to pay for the state's electricity needs.
 This system is explained in the Declaration of Dr. Harold Pifer, III, a power industry expert.